 It’s the holiday season again.
-Cities around the world transform into quite literal magic wonderlands adorned with sparkling lights, festive decorations, and the aroma of delicacies.
-A key element of this season is also Christmas markets.
-These are festive events that typically take place during the holiday period in many countries around the world.
+Cities around the world transform into literal magic wonderlands adorned with sparkling lights, festive decorations, and the aroma of delicacies.
+A key element of this season is also the Christmas markets.
+These festive events typically take place during the holiday period in many countries around the world.
 They can be temporary markets or street fairs that are set up in city centers, town squares, or other public spaces.

 The tradition of Christmas markets dates back to medieval Europe.
 The first impression of a Christmas market was in Vienna in 1296, when Duke Albrecht I authorized 14-day fairs in the month of December.
 However, these festivities were not really directly connected to Christmas.

 Even so, the first recorded Christmas market was held in the German city of Dresden in 1434.
-The market was called Striezelmarkt and was initially set up as a one-day fair on Christmas Eve.
+The market was called 'Striezelmarkt' and was initially set up as a one-day fair on Christmas Eve.
 The consequent early markets were known as ‘December markets’ or ‘Nikolaus markets’, named after St. Nicholas, the patron saint of children.

 In the Middle Ages, Christmas markets were a place for people to gather and purchase supplies for the upcoming winter season.
 They offered a variety of goods, including food, clothing, and household items, and were an important economic and social event, bringing together traders and customers from different regions.